 Software: Solar Eclipse Maestro

-This application controls up to 4 USB or Firewire connected cameras during a solar eclipse, so that you can be free to concentrate on observing the event visually.
+This application controls up to 4 USB, Firewire or Ethernet connected DSLR and CCD cameras during a solar eclipse, so that you can be free to concentrate on observing the event visually.
 This brief overview will let you know more.

 Dashboard Widget: Solar Eclipse Calculator